 effects on people's lives will emerge," Economics Minister Akira

-Amari told a Sunday talk show - sparking some buying back of the
+Amari told a Sunday talk show.

 The dollar, which gained last week on speculation that the

 U.S. Federal Reserve could soon begin to rein in its bond-buying

 programme, remained within sight of a near three-year high set

 "It was on the back of those Amari comments ... especially

 after the big rally in dollar/yen on Friday.
 But thin liquidity